777marc/vumc-github-stars/README.md

 9. Run the client: `./vendor/bin/sail npm run dev`

+10. Go to http://localhost/ to view the application

-10. Run Tests: `php artisan test` (this will seed the db using the GithubStars Factory)
+11. Run Tests: `php artisan test` (this will seed the db using the GithubStars Factory)

 ## Notes